 You could rely on painkillers to ease the pain, but they come with risks.

 The pain that you go through during childbirth can be excruciating.
 Labor pain is both physiological and psychological.
 As the contractions get stronger and the pain becomes severe, all kinds of fears and doubts start creeping into your mind.
-At such a time, having your partner right next to you, whispering positive and encouraging words can be helpful.
+At

 2. Physical Support